 - When done you can exit File Explorer and CMD prompt.

 Similarly, to achieve the same outcome, you can copy your Edge version from the browser About page by clicking the Settings and more menu icon > Help and feedback > About Microsoft Edge.
-Then execute the following command in elevated CMD prompt.
+Then execute the following command in the elevated CMD prompt.
 Replace the <YourEdgeVersion> placeholder with the version number you copied previously.

 Once the command executes, copy and paste the following command and hit Enter: